rothos/choice/index.md

 To be meaningful, life will involve some degree of rhythm and change;
 a dynamic which eventually exceeds and extends beyond all fixed boundaries.

 One chooses most effectively when choosing (and continuing to choose) from one's deepest basis of desire (love).
 The best choices express that desire in a manner which is affirming to all of life at all levels of being, in all worlds[[This principle of effective choice continues to apply regardless of the level of intensity involved in that choice.
-In making choices of high intensity, a corresponding level/degree of integrity in representing that desire and affirming life is required]].
+In making choices of high intensity, a corresponding level/degree of integrity in representing that desire and affirming life is required.]].

 Choices and actions are most effective when they are the most ethical;
 when they preserve both symmetry **and** continuity.